-Since January 2024, CSPPS has been in partnership with the German Federal Ministry for Economic Cooperation and Development (BMZ).
-This partnership is crucial for CSPPS to enhance its focus on the intersection of peacebuilding and climate, as BMZ is also dedicated to overcoming challenges related to climate change and help its partner countries in overcoming challenges related to This partnership increases peace.
-CSPPS opportunities for advocacy and lobbying efforts with the German government.
+Since January 2024, CSPPS has been in partnership with the German Federal Ministry for Economic Cooperation and Development (BMZ). partnership is crucial for CSPPS to enhance its focus on the intersection of peacebuilding and climate, as BMZ is also dedicated to overcoming challenges related to climate change and help its partner countries in overcoming challenges related to partnership peace.
+This increases CSPPS opportunities for advocacy and lobbying efforts with the German government.
 The collaboration allows CSPPS to leverage their political influence and commitment to sustainable development to drive meaningful change.
-It furthermore allows CSPPS to raise its voice collectively and advocate for policies support. safequard. and protect that the environment and civil society's efforts in climate advocacy.
+It furthermore allows CSPPS to raise its voice collectively and advocate for policies that support, safeguard, and protect environment and civil society's efforts in climate advocacy.